 If you don’t have a roaster locally, Amazon is probably the best bet.

-Tanzanian peaberries are the most famous single origin.
-The Tanzanian mills have a tradition of sorting peaberries, and their coffee never disappoints.
+Tanzania is the most famous single origin peaberry.
+The Tanzanian mills have a tradition of carefully sorting peaberries, and their coffee never disappoints.

 Fresh Roasted Coffee LLC has a very inexpensive option on Amazon, and the reviews are great.
 The coffee is a light roast, so make sure you adjust your brewing for that.
 The cup will have lemon and peach acidity, with honey notes.
 The beans produce a very smooth coffee, with no bitterness, that you can use with virtually any brewing method from cold brew to espresso.